Protesters say localised lockdowns in Madrid discriminate against poor

 Authorities in Madrid, which accounts for a third of all infections in Spain, announced the restrictions in areas where the contagion levels exceed 1,000 per 100,000 inhabitants.

-Access to parks and public areas will be restricted, gatherings will be limited to six people and commercial establishments will have to close by 10 p.m. in the areas.
+In those areas access to parks and public areas will be restricted, gatherings will be limited to six people, and commercial establishments will have to close by 10 p.m.

-Police will be deployed to enforce the lockdown, authorities said on Saturday.
+Police will set up 60 checkpoints to enforce the measures, but will not impose fines on the first day, regional authorities said on Sunday.
+Fines can vary between 600 euros and 600,000 euros, they said.

 However, Madrid regional health chief Enrique Ruiz Escudero said if these measures did not reduce coronavirus cases, a city-wide lockdown could follow.